mtlynch/mtlynch.io/_posts/2018-02-28-why-i-quit-google.md

 * Build a business on top of Sia, a distributed storage technology I've [written about frequently](/tags/#sia)
 * Spend more time writing, and look for ways to earn money from it

-Google was a great place to work, and I learned a lot from my time there.
+Google was a great place to work, and I learned valuable skills during my time there.
 Leaving was difficult because I had more to learn, but there will always be employers like Google.
-I won't always have the freedom to take the risk of starting my own company, so I look forward to seeing where this takes me.
+I won't always have the freedom to start my own company, so I look forward to seeing where this takes me.